mile95/old-blog/about.md

 Hi there 👋

 My name is Fredrik Mile, and I'm a Software Developer from Sweden.
-This blog is for me to document my software engineering journey and my learnings.
+This blog is for me to document my software engineering journey.